 As well as being a travel writer, Chris travelled the world covering the film industry and lived for several years in Los Angeles where he edited a film magazine.
 He has edited daily publications at the Cannes, Berlin, Rio de Janeiro, Rotterdam and Karlovy Vary film festivals, and has written for Variety, Moving Pictures, Screen International, Pulse, Down Beat, Cash Box, Songlines, Music Week, and RioLife, among other entertainment publications.

 Chris, who is the ex-chairman of the Latin American Travel Association (LATA) and CEO of Critical Divide, also found time to set up the Brazilian Tourist Office in London for the Brazilian Government.
-He is a consultant to Festival do Rio, Rio de Janeiro’s International Film Festival, and the Rio Film Commission, and continues to actively promote Brazil.
+He is a consultant to Festival do Rio, Rio de Janeiro’s International Film Festival, and continues to actively promote Brazil.

 Now, bowing to popular demand, he has launched Brazil the Guide and Rio the Guide.